Question 1: Who is required to have a Small Water System Operator certification?

 Question 16: Can we use a contract operator?

-- Complete the SWSO application (pdf) by checking the "Water Operator Training" box and fill in the date and the location where you attended.
-When we receive the application, we will try to verify attendance with our registration lists from the class.
+- Complete the SWSO application by checking the "Water Operator Training" box and fill in the date and the location where you attended.
+When we receive the application, we will try to verify attendance with the class registration.

 Question 17: How difficult is the training?